 Hostals and hostels are a fantastic way to travel Andalucia on a budget.
 Despite their affordable prices, this doesn't mean to say that you have to compromise on quality, with many well known for their individual character and centralised location.

-The major international car rental companies have offices in most Andalucian cities and at the major airports such as Málaga Airport.
-However, the smaller local car rental companies tend to be less expensive.
+The major international car rental companies have offices in most Andalucian cities and at the airports such as Málaga Airport, Seville, Jerez.
+The smaller local car rental companies tend to be less expensive.
+It's advisable to reserve a rental car online before arriving, particularly during peak periods.
+On arrival follow the instructions in your rental confirmation.

 If you want unspoilt, wild beaches, the Costa de la Luz is for you.
 From the Coto Doñana Park with its wild boar, lynx and rare birds, to trendy wind and kite-surfing spot Tarifa, this coast, which stretches between the Portuguese border in the west to Tarifa in the east, is a haven of tranquility.